mohamuhsin/kelvin-weather/README.md

 # kelvin-Weather

 A simple program that converts kelvin to Celsius, then to Fahrenheit.
-The instructions are as follows:
+The instructions are as

 # introduction
 Deep in his mountain-side meteorology lab, the mad scientist Kelvin has mastered weather prediction.